 Now that we know what a zambomba is lets find its place in Flamenco…

 18th century, Jerez de la Frontera, the zambomba is the principal instrument used in the fiestas de la noche buena or Christmas Eve celebrations.
-Patios are filled with neighbors family And friends gathered around a candela or open fire, they sing villancicos spanish christmas carols taking turns marking out the rhythm with the zambomba.
+Patios are filled with neighbors, family, and friends gathered around a candela or open fire, they sing villancicos Spanish Christmas carols taking turns, they marked out rhythms to the songs with the zambomba.

 Home made honey soaked pastries And the licorice flavored drink anise are shared amongst the party goers.
 It is said that it was the Jerezanos that coined the name Zambomba their Christmas parties.

 Aside from my own personal experiences which we hope to continue posting home videos taken last year in Jerez, below are some good reads that helped me put together this blog…

 Zambomba:Instrumento Musical Incorporado al Mundo en Tiempos de la Esclavitud by Christian Velazquez Vargas